MechanicalRabbit/FunSQL.jl/README.md

 clauses; when necessary, FunSQL automatically adds nested subqueries and threads through them column references and aggregate expressions.

-Scalar expressions are straightforward.  `Fun.and`, `.>=` and such are examples of how FunSQL represents SQL functions and operators; `Agg.max` is a separate notation for aggregate functions; `Get.person_id` is a reference to a column.
+Scalar expressions are straightforward: `Fun.between` and `.==` is how FunSQL represents SQL functions and operators; `Agg.max` is a separate notation for aggregate functions; `Get.person_id` is a reference to a column.
 `Get.location.person_id` refers to a column fenced by `:location =>`.

 Variables `person`, `location`, and `visit_occurrence` are `SQLTable` objects